coder-oj/devjam/README.md

 # devjam project
-# Made by OJ, UMANG, PRAKHAR, ARCHIT
+## In making by OJ, UMANG, PRAKHAR, ARCHIT